A web browser doesn’t just download a web page; it also has to show

 point

-to where the next character will go, as if you were typing the text with
+to where the next character will go, as if you were typing the text into

-in a word processor.
-I picked the magic numbers—13 and 18—by trying a
+a word processor.
+I picked the magic numbers—13 and 18—by trying a few

 for c in text: